cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 #### VM Wizard: **Review and Create** tab

-Make sure it looks ok and click Create.
+Make sure everything looks ok and click Create.
 There is no key file to download because we switched to using a password.

 ### Install libraries